 6. Test Your Plan (Regularly)

 If you need to put your business continuity and disaster recovery plans into action, there's no time to waste.
 It's essential to test your plan to ensure it will perform as expected if disaster strikes.
-StorageCraft Cloud Services allows you to test (or start) a site-wide failover process by pressing a single button.
+Arcserve Cloud Services allows you to test (or start) a site-wide failover process by pressing a single button.

 There's a lot to consider when developing your business continuity plan.
 And when it comes to backup and disaster recovery, it's worth talking to an expert.
-Schedule a demo with a StorageCraft engineer and get the product information you need to make an informed decision.
+Choose an Arcserve technology partner and get the product information you need to make an informed decision.

 You May Also Like